Loon Lake, New York

 Loon Lake is a hamlet and a lake in the northeastern region of Adirondack Park in the U.S. state of New York.
 The community is located on the east side of Loon Lake and 18 mi northeast of Saranac Lake and 27 mi north of Lake Placid.

 Loon Lake was one of several socially prominent destinations in Franklin County throughout the late 19th and early 20th centuries; it featured the Loon Lake House resort.

 History

 Blacksville

 In 1848 abolitionist Gerrit Smith gave 200 acre to Willis Hodges, a free black from Virginia, to settle a community with 10 families.
 They named it Blacksville.
-Dissatisfied with the isolated frontier conditions and harsh winters, Hodges and the settlers became discouraged and abandoned the community after two winters.
+The families were disappointed at and ill prepared for the isolated frontier conditions and harsh winters, and lacked basic resources for building a town settlement, as Gerrit Smith had not offered anything except the parcels of land; John Brown, the famous abolitionist, a neighbor and fellow grantee who had asked Gerrit Smith for a tract in order better to organize in the area against slavery, could not offer much material assistance especially during the harsh winters, and Hodges and the settlers became discouraged and abandoned the community after two winters.

 Paul Smith

 After Blacksville was abandoned, entrepreneurs built two inns, the Merrillsville Inn and Loverin Tavern, to serve loggers and hunters.
 Among the latter was Paul Smith.
 He enjoyed the area and bought 200 acres in 1852 on the North Branch of the Saranac River for $300.
 Here he built "Hunter's Home", serving doctors, lawyers, and other professionals who came to the area to hunt big game.
 In 1858 Hunter's Home burned.
 Smith relocated to the lower St. Regis River, where he built a much larger hotel.